Infinite-Dimensional Diffusion Models: The Infinite-Dimensional Forward and Reverse SDEs

 with corresponding reverse SDE

-This SDE will also take values in $H$, even though there is no $\sqrt{C}$ operator in front of the white noise $\mathd W_t$.
-This is the case because the unbounded operator $C^{- 1}$ in front of $Y_t$ contract $Y_t$ back to the origin at very high (unbounded) speeds.
-The operator $C^{- 1}$ can often be identified with a differential operator, turning (\ref{reverse SDE SPDE}) into a \tmtextit{stochastic partial differential equation} (SPDE).
-One can then use tools from numerics for SPDEs to approximate the above.
-Another interesting aside is, that in this case the relative densities $\frac{p_t}{\nu}$ are actually well-defined quantities.
+The operator $C^{- 1}$ can often be identified with a differential operator, turning \eqref{reverse SDE SPDE} into a \emph{stochastic partial differential equation} (SPDE).
+One can then use numerical tools for SPDEs to approximate the above.
 This constitutes an interesting direction for future work.
-One drawback of this SDE is that one looses the independence of $H$.
-In (\ref{equ:reverse_SDE_relative}), the white-noise process of $H$ is used; therefore the SDE behaves differently depending on the choice of $H$. \end{remark}

-\begin{remark} If we want to employ the SDE \eqref{reverse SDE inf relative}, the loss becomes \eqref{equ:s_nu}, which is similar to parametrizing the score network to predict the original sample $X_0$ instead of the noise used to create $X_t$.
-Reparametrizing the score to predict the original sample $X_0$ is well-known and actually predates the formulation of predicting the score ({\citep{sohl2015deep}}, {\citep{ho2020denoising}}, {\citep{kingma2021variational}}).

-This new connection to a modified reverse SDE and a new optimization target $\nabla \log \frac{p_t}{\nu}$ makes it possible to gain a deeper understanding of the difference of the two approaches.
-They amount to two different reverse SDEs and two different training objectives.
-Furthermore, instead of just reparametrizing the score for use in (\ref{reverse SDE C classical}), this opens up the way to use the reparametrized network directly as the drift for (\ref{reverse SDE C relative}). \end{remark}
+\jp{Note, however, that if $C^{-1}$ is an unbounded operator, for any fixed positive time $t > 0$, the high frequencies of $Y_t$ will already have been smoothed out by the process.
+Since the reverse SDE has to be discretized, care must be taken on how to train and evaluate the diffusion model; otherwise one might lose all high-frequency information.
+By `high frequencies,' here we mean the eigenvectors corresponding to large eigenvalues of $C^{-1}$.} \end{remark}